Donald Trump says he’s a target of special counsel’s criminal probe into 2020 election aftermath - KESQ

 Donald Trump says he’s a target of special counsel’s criminal probe into 2020 election aftermath

-By Katelyn Polantz, Jeremy Herb, Kristen Holmes, Kaitlan Collins and Paula Reid, CNN
+By Jeremy Herb, Kristen Holmes, Kaitlan Collins, Paula Reid and Katelyn Polantz, CNN

 (CNN) — Former President Donald Trump said in a social media post he’s been informed by special counsel Jack Smith that he is a target of the criminal investigation into efforts to overturn the 2020 election, a sign he may soon be charged by the special counsel.

-Note: This story has been updated with additional reporting and developments.